NoLieNoSean/NoNotes/content/Notes/LEC ANA2 8.md

 > > It suffices to show $B_{0}\cap U\ne \emptyset$ for any closed ball $B_{0}\subseteq X$ of radius $\delta$.
 Clearly, $B_{0}^{\circ}\cap U_{1}$ is open, and hence contains a closed ball $B_{1}$ of radius less than $\delta/2$.
 Iteratively, choose a closed ball  $B_{n}$ of radius $\delta/2^{n}$ such that $B_{n}\subseteq B_{n-1}^{\circ}\cap U_{n}$. $\{ B_{n} \}_{n=1}^{\infty}$ is a contracting sequence of nonempty closed subsets.
 Since $X$ is complete, $\bigcap_{n=1}^{\infty}B_{n}=\{ x \}$ for some $x\in X$.
 It follows that $x\in U$.

 ^44da7d

 > [!Corollary]
 > If $X$ is complete, then $X$ is of second category.
+In other words, a complete metric space cannot be expressed as a countable union of closed nowhere dense subsets.
 >
 > > [!Proof]-
 > > Let $\{ F_{n} \}_{n=1}^{\infty}$ be a collection of closed nowhere dense subsets of $X$.
 Then, $\{ F_{n}^{c} \}_{n=1}^{\infty}$ is a collection of open dense subsets of $X$.
 By [[#^44da7d]], $\left( \bigcup_{n=1}^{\infty}F_{n} \right)^{c}=\bigcap_{n=1}^{\infty}F_{n}^{c}$ is dense in $X$.
 Thus, $\bigcup_{n=1}^{\infty}F_{n}\ne X$.

 ^1a2743

-Thus, a complete metric space cannot be expressed as a countable union of closed nowhere dense subsets.